ncsa/ncsa_system_documentation/docs/source/index.rst

 NCSA Allocations
 =================

-Documentation that sumarizes the allocation information for the different NCSA computing and storage resources.
+Documentation that summarizes the allocation information for the different NCSA computing and storage resources.

 - :ref:`Resources Summary <allocations>`
 - :ref:`by-resource`